HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Discussion

 In contrast, the $\cos{\psi}$ distribution of Jupiters (171 systems, representing the entire sample with no cut in $T_{\rm eff}$) is not sensitive to the prior assumptions.
 Figure \ref{fig:psi} shows that the distribution has a peak at 0 deg representing the well-aligned systems, with an almost isotropic tail and no significative clustering at 90 deg.
 However, the respective weights of each beta component are different for the different priors.
 In the informative case, we have $w_0=0.33_{-0.06}^{+0.07}$ and $w_1=0.67_{-0.07}^{+0.06}$, suggesting that $\sim1/3$ of the hot Jupiters are in misaligned orbits and the other $\sim2/3$ are in well-aligned orbits.
 These results are consistent with the values derived by \citet{Dong23} for the sample of exoplanets from \citet{Albrecht2022}, which is dominated by hot Jupiters.
 However, with the uninformative priors, the weights are less constrained with $w_0=0.41\pm0.40$ and $w_1=0.59\pm0.40$ maybe suggesting that we could model the distribution using only 1 component.

 The observed difference in the obliquity distribution for the sample of Neptunes and Jupiters---with the former showing a possible preference for a polar + aligned obliquity dichotomy, while the latter shows a preference for an aligned + isotropic dichotomy---likely suggests that hot Jupiters and hot Neptunes could have formed through different formation channels.
 However, the sample of Neptunes is small compared to the one of Jupiters (27 versus 171 systems), and the exact parameters of the bimodal distribution are different with different priors.
 According to \citet{Dong23}, in their tests, prior distribution choices did not strongly affect the derived distributions for samples of more than $\sim50$ systems.
 Therefore, more measurements of the stellar obliquity of Neptunes will be required to further confirm or rule out these results.

-Future efforts like this one, and programs like The Desert-Rim Exoplanets Atmosphere and Migration \citep[DREAM,][]{Bourrier2023}, will be crucial for increasing the size of the sample and understanding the formation and evolution of the hot Neptunes.
+Finally, we acknowledge that there are some biases that can affect these results given the small size of the Neptunes sample.
+Most of the Neptune obliquity measurements in our sample are measured via the RM effect (25 out of 27), except Kepler-30 b \citep[$\lambda=4\pm10$ deg,][]{Sanchis-Ojeda2012} and TOI-3884 b \citep[$\lambda=75\pm10$ deg,][]{Libby-Roberts2023} that were measured via starspost crossing events.
+As discussed in \citet{Siegel2023}, the RM effect is intrinsically biased towards either well-aligned or retrograde orbits and is biased against the detection of polar orbits due to their lower RM amplitudes.
+This bias \textit{against} polar orbits suggests that our result of detecting a candidate peak at polar orbits is robust---and, possibly, an underestimation.
+Future efforts like this one, and other ongoing programs like the Desert-Rim Exoplanets Atmosphere and Migration \citep[DREAM,][]{Bourrier2023}, will be crucial for increasing the size of the sample and understanding the formation and evolution of the hot Neptunes.